hau-mal/articles/nifi-install-azure-vm.md

 # Installing Apache NiFi on an Azure VM

 With Apache NiFi you can automate the data flow between different systems.
-The following blog post demonstrates how easily Apache NiFi can be used to integrate Azure Platform Services in existing NiFi solutions.
-We will setup a dataflow that ingests data from Azure IoT Hub and writes the data to Azure Data Lake Store.
+The following blog post demonstrates how easily Apache NiFi can be installed on an Azure VM.

 ## Prerequisites
 Before you begin you must have the following: